Exercises For Rewriting…

 In writing the first draft of your script you’ve probably got the basic story down.
 It is the character arc and the relationship between each character that is left skeletal at best.

-Here are a couple of exercises which will help you in the process on rewriting your script which will improve it greatly.
+Here are a couple of exercises for rewriting.
+These will help you in the process on rewriting your script, which will improve it greatly.

 The Character Arc